This is the multi-page printable view of this section. Click here to print.

 3. Select the workspace where the app should be installed.

-4. Select the “YAML” option and provide the app manifest by editing the Atolio Slack app manifest template located at https://relay.search.yourdomain.com/connectors/slack/default/install/manifest.yml.
+4. Select the “YAML” option and provide the app manifest by editing the Atolio Slack app manifest template located at https://relay.search.example.com/connectors/slack/default/install/manifest.yml.

 5. Click on “Create”.
 Once the app is created, open the “Basic Information” page of your new app - it can be accessed from the Slack app dashboard (https://api.slack.com/apps).